Visual Studio Code 1.32 has been released, making it easier to change color themes!

 summary

-The main topic this time is the removal of color theme preview and reload.
+The main topic this time around is probably the removal of the color theme preview and reload function.

-Although it doesn't directly affect the editor's performance, it does change the usability, so I think it's quite important.
+While it doesn't directly contribute to the editor's performance, it does change the user experience, so I think it's quite important.

-I hope that Quick Fix support for the extension (or VSCode itself) will be released for each language soon (I've been forgetting things a lot lately...).
+I hope that Quick Fix support for extensions (or VS Code itself) will be released quickly for each language (my memory has been getting pretty bad lately...).

 Although there were no eye-catching features, 1.32 added some very interesting features